Diana Ross Defends Michael Jackson Amid ‘Leaving Neverland’ Backlash

 In addition, The Inquisitr reports that Michael’s only daughter, Paris Jackson, allegedly attempted suicide following the aftermath of the documentary, and fans have been debating each other online about Jackson’s guilt and/or innocence.

-Following the airing of the film, TMZ caught up with Wade Robson, one of the men who claim that they were abused by Jackson starting at a young boy and continuing until he was a teenager.
+Following the airing of the film, TMZ caught up with Wade Robson, one of the men who claims that they were abused by Jackson starting as a young boy and continuing until he was a teenager.

 Wade told the outlet that he doesn’t really care if fans continue to listen to Michael Jackson’s music, but instead he would like for fans to think long and hard about the people they are idolizing, adding that many survivors of sexual abuse have reached out to him since watching the documentary.